soal/vue-mapbox/docs_source/guide/README.md

 In version `0.2` you don't need to register VueMapbox as Vue plugin.

-You don't need this code anymore:
+So you don't need this code anymore:

 ```js
 import VueMapbox from "vue-mapbox";